 Oral glucose tolerance test (OGTT).
 For this test, your glucose level is measured before and then after 2 hours after you drink a sugary drink.
 This test tells your doctor how well your body processes glucose.
 Diabetes is diagnosed if after 2 hours, your blood glucose is 200 mg/dl or higher.

 Random glucose test.
 This blood test is done at any time of the day.
-Diabetes is diagnosed if your blood glucose is 200 mg/dl or higher.
+Diabetes is diagnosed if your blood glucose is 200 mg/dl or higher with symptoms of hyperglycemia or hyperglycemic crisis.

 How is type 2 diabetes treated?